psaisan/CARTMAN/README.md

 ## Data Source

-The data files used in this example are derived from the following paper:
+The data used in the example is from the following study:

 [Seidman et al.](https://pubmed.ncbi.nlm.nih.gov/32362324/)

-Full datase on GEO: [GSE128338](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE128338)

-The notebook example uses the following data nuggets:

 1. Peak file1: Healthy Kupffer cell peaks